ziadadel001/learning-databases/MongoDB/installation.md

 * VS Code with MongoDB extension for direct interaction within your code editor
 * PHP MongoDB extension enabled
 * Laravel MongoDB package installed
+* Eloquent models ready to use with MongoDB

 You are now ready to start developing PHP applications using MongoDB with Laravel!